Northwestern Pacific Railroad

 The Northwestern Pacific Railroad is a 271 mi mainline railroad from the former ferry connections in Sausalito, California north to Eureka, with a connection to the national railroad system at Schellville.
 The railroad has gone through a complex history of different ownership and operators but has maintained a generic name of reference as the Northwestern Pacific Railroad, despite no longer being officially named that.

 Currently, only a 62 miles stretch of mainline from Larkspur to the Town of Windsor and east to Schellville on the "south end" is operated by Sonoma–Marin Area Rail Transit (SMART), which operates both commuter and freight trains with plans for future extension north to Cloverdale.
-The "north end" from Willits to Eureka (which includes connections to the California Western Railroad) is currently out of service, but saved by 2018 legislation to be converted into the Great Redwood Trail.
+The "north end" from Willits to Eureka (which includes connections to the California Western Railroad) is out of service; it is planned to be converted into the Great Redwood Trail.

 Vegetation encroaches on Swauger Creek trestle near Loleta.